ncontiero/dkcutter/docs/advanced/variables-using-object.md

 }
 ```

-This is a verbose form, but it can change what will appear through the `title` property and the value that will be inserted in the context is the `value` property.
+This is a verbose form, but you can change what will appear through the `title` property (can be used in the same way as the [`promptMessage`](#object---promptmessage-property) property) and the value that will be inserted into the context is the `value` property.
 In some cases, this is not necessary, as in the example below:

 ```json
 {